IELTS on Paper vs. IELTS on Computer (Part 1)

 What’s the difference?

-For a start, in the Listening section of the paper-based test you get 10 extra minutes at the end to transfer your answers from the question paper to the answer sheet, while in computer-delivered IELTS you don’t.
+For a start, in the Listening section of IELTS on paper you get 10 extra minutes at the end to transfer your answers from the question paper to the answer sheet, while on computer you don’t.
 Here, you need to type answers on to the computer as you listen to the audio extract in each part.
 Although you’ll have time between parts of the test to check answers, there is no extra transfer time at the end.
 This is because you’ll have already completed entering answers to all 40 questions by then.

-Another feature of CD IELTS that test takers are likely to find useful is the display of word count in the Writing section.
-Unlike in the paper-based version, you won’t need to spend time forming a rough idea of how many words you’ve written in response to each Writing task.
+Another feature of IELTS on computer that test takers are likely to find useful is the display of word count in the Writing section.
+Unlike in IELTS on paper, you won’t need to spend time forming a rough idea of how many words you’ve written in response to each Writing task.
 The word count for each response will be displayed at the bottom of your computer screen throughout; all you’ll need to do is ensure that you meet the word count set for each task.